-This could be a whole topic on its own, but drunk driving kills many unsuspecting drivers every single year and sometimes, it doesn’t even kill the person that was drunk.
+This could be a whole topic on its own, but drunk driving kills many unsuspecting drivers every single year and sometimes, it doesn’t even kill the drunk person.
 When people get behind the wheel of a vehicle after they’ve been drinking alcohol, they’re putting everyone around them in danger.
 If you do this, you can lose your license, get yourself killed or kill someone else, which happens every single day all over the world.
 It’s estimated that in the United States alone, there’s a death every single hour from drunk driving—approximately, that’s 29 people a day.

-This is when people drive way too close to another driver on the road and usually are just a few feet away from their bumper.
-This is dangerous for a number of reasons.
-First, do you really trust your brakes to be able to stop in time if they have to suddenly stop?
+This is when people driveway too close to another driver on the road and usually are just a few feet away from their bumper.
+This is dangerous for many reasons.
+First, do you trust your brakes to be able to stop in time if they have to suddenly stop?
 It doesn’t give you enough time to react in the case of an accident and you’ll end up rear-ending that driver, which you will be found at fault for.